OPCFoundation/UA-CloudCommander/README.md

 ### Sub-Topic "Read"

-Reads a UANode on an OPC UA server that must be in the UA Commander's network, example parameters:
+Reads a UANode on an OPC UA server that must be in the UA Cloud Commander's network, example parameters:

 ```json
 {